 The NECBC's "New England-Canada Energy Conference" - held annually in Boston - focuses on all sectors of energy trade and cooperation between the Northeast U.S. and its largest energy partner, Canada.
 The forum brings together Canadian and American senior executives, policy makers, regulators and energy experts who will provide their perspectives, share knowledge and explore a wide range of topics.
 Topics include clean/renewable energy initiatives, cross-border electricity, natural gas, and oil supply developments and infrastructure projects, technology innovations, and the future outlook.

-(l to r: Marie-Claude Francoeur, Representative, Quebec Government Office in Boston; Governor Paul LePage of Maine; Premier Philippe Couillard of Quebec; David Alward, Canada's Consul General to New England.)
+(At the 2015 Conference, l to r: Marie-Claude Francoeur, Representative, Quebec Government Office in Boston; Governor Paul LePage of Maine; Premier Philippe Couillard of Quebec; David Alward, Canada's Consul General to New England.)

 Speaker Presentations, Nov.
 2015